aimms/documentation/webui/webui-grid-pages.rst

 		"gridTemplateAreas": " \"Title Title Extra\" \"Data Data Data\" \"Map Output Optimize\" " },

-Similarly, if you want to control the width of the application, to avoid a horizontal scrollbar or use only half the width of the viewport you can use the below snippet.
+Similarly, if you want to control the width of the application, to avoid a horizontal scroll bar or use only half the width of the viewport you can use the below snippet.

 .. code-block:: json